OlivierSohn/hamazed/BACKLOG.md

 - alternate background colors in chat to separate messages.

 - notify on successful commands: "'Player' changed its name to 'Me'"

-- draw chat to the right in the middle.

 - multiline algo of ColorString doesn't work with colored space.
 - multiline algo should have an option to keep multiple spaces.